nuclio/nuclio/docs/setup/aks/setup-aks-appinsights-grafana.md

 ## Send metrics telemetry to Azure Application Insights

-Nuclio abstracts the metrics sync.
-You inject into the `platform config` which metric implementation to use, and the nuclio internal communicates with the abstract layer of the metrics sync, agnostic to the implementation.
+Nuclio abstracts the metrics sink.
+You inject into the `platform config` which metric implementation to use, and the nuclio internal communicates with the abstract layer of the metrics sink, agnostic to the implementation.

 ### Configuring the platform